Lynsey Stone Accredited Counsellor and EMDR Therapist

 - Diploma - Cognitive Behavioural Therapy (CBT)

 - Extensive training in bereavement Support inc: sudden and traumatic loss and working with prolonged and complex grief

 - Level 3 Certificate in Supervision

-I have provided counselling for a large, national bereavement service for a number of years.
-I am also employed by a ‘Well-being at Work' Organisation (employee assistance programme) providing counselling around a range of issues, including work related stress, anxiety, panic attacks/ panic disorder, depression and relationship issues.
+Aside from my private practice, I currently work within a large NHS Service, providing short term counselling for people with common mental health issues (e.g anxiety, depression, stress, processing difficult life events).
+I previously worked for a large, national bereavement service for a number of years.
+I also work within a ‘Well-being at Work' Organisation (employee assistance programme) providing workplace/ employee counselling for teachers/ teaching staff around a range of issues, including work related stress, anxiety, panic attacks/ panic disorder, depression and relationship issues.

 Prior to my counselling training I worked for 10+ years in the NHS/ health and social care sector, including supporting individuals with autism, physical and learning disabilities, life limiting illness, both common and complex mental health conditions.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.